 Who are we to deserve such a work of mercy?

 You have saved us from death into eternal life.

-What are we to You that You would gift us thusly?
+What are we to You that You would give us such a gift?

 You have written our names in Your book of life from before the foundation of the world.